bradleyq/stable_player_display/README.md

   8 = slim left arm

 ## compatibility with Animated Java
+**Last tested with AJ 0.4.2**.
 Since this resource pack operates purely on a y offset, converting existing Animated Java animations to use Stable Player Display is rather simple.
 Just add a corresponding y offset to each transformation.
-See contents of `animated-java-resources`
+See contents of `animated-java-resources`.

 **Warning!
 AJ supports Rotation[1] but Stable Player Display does not!
 Do not summon AJ rigs with Rotation[1]!
 Use a command block to be safe!**